Dr. Juliet Waterkeyn, Co-founder

 Our CHCs cleaned up Chiredzi Town in 2010, Masvingo Town 2011, Mutare in 2012, and Chipinge Town and Bindura in 2013.
 ‘Seeing is believing’ and more and more NGOs were beginning to adopt our style of community mobilisation.

-In 2005 we decided to start up Africa AHEAD, an international organisation which would be an advocacy and training wing of the implementing organisation Zimbabwe AHEAD.
+In 2005, now based in Cape Town, we decided to start up Africa AHEAD, an international organisation to be an advocacy and training wing of the implementing organisation Zimbabwe AHEAD.
 We registered in South Africa and as consultants working out of Cape Town we transferred the skills of the CHC Model to many countries in Africa.

-In 2006, I was asked to assist Effective Interventions in two district of Guinea Bissau to see if infant mortality could be reduced using CHCs.
-During the next two years 80 clubs were started, and apparently performed well, although the results are still to be released.
+In 2006, I was asked by philanthropist Peter Boone to assist Effective Interventions in two district of Guinea Bissau to see if infant mortality could be reduced using CHCs.
+During the next two years 80 clubs were started, and performed well as descried in the paper they published in 2016.

 From 2009 – 2011, we were engaging in Asia, and developed training package for Vietnam, training the core national trainers who started a successful programme in three Provinces.